 Coelacanths are considered critically endangered and consequently iSimangaliso only permitted the tagging of only one animal.
 The tagging was an experimental move as there was a high possibility that the tag would release in a cave and not reach the surface or that it would release into the open water but not be found.

 The tag will offer new insights into the movement, activity periods and diving behaviour of this coelacanth.
 Each coelacanth is uniquely marked and recorded in a Catalogue of Living Coelacanths of the iSimangaliso Wetland Park.
 Pressure, light intensity and sea temperature data will help determine when the coelacanth entered and left caves, diving behaviour or movement inshore and along shore movements over longer distances.
 This is the very first time that such data has been collected over such a long period and may reveal tidal, lunar or seasonal patterns in behaviour.
 More information on the thermal range and maximum and minimum depth of iSimangaliso’s coelacanths is also expected.
 This data can be used to guide coelacanth searches in the future.

-The coelacanth has a history of surprise from its initial discovery after millions of years of presumed extinction through to new insights in reproduction, evolution and distribution.
-It is very likely that there is at least one new coelacanth secret stored in the little grey tag.
+The coelacanth has a history of surprise from its initial discovery after millions of years of presumed extinction to new insights into reproduction, evolution and distribution.
+There is likely at least one new coelacanth secret stored in the little grey tag.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: